 - Students should notify the Office of Student Development and Enrollment Management if they exhibit COVID-19 symptoms

-An appropriate face covering should be made of cloth and cover both your mouth and nose.
-According to the Centers for Disease Control and Prevention (CDC), the spread of COVID-19 can be reduced when cloth face coverings are used along with other preventive measures, such as social distancing, frequent hand washing, and cleaning and disinfecting frequently touched surfaces.
+An appropriate face covering should be made of cloth and cover both your mouth and nose. and adhere to CDC guidance, which notes that masks that have exhalation values or vents do not provide proper protection.
+According to the Centers for Disease Control and Prevention (CDC), the spread of COVID-19 can be reduced when appropriate cloth face coverings are used along with other preventive measures, such as social distancing, frequent hand washing, and cleaning and disinfecting frequently touched surfaces.

 Employees whose own health or safety is at risk while wearing masks should discuss an alternative assignment with their supervisor and Human Resources.